MooersLab/MooersLab/README.md

 I noticed on March 16, 2024 that the dictated sentences were no longer starting with capital letters.
 This causes subsequent manual editing that is expensive.
-This degradation of service reflects the vulnerability of relying on a language model that is subject to upgrades that are out of your control. it turns out that the software depends on the speech-to-text api that is built into the web browser.
+This degradation of service reflects the vulnerability of relying on a language model that is subject to upgrades that are out of your control.
+The only safeguard is to use multiple independent language models.

+The software depends on the speech-to-text API that is built into the web browser.
-Apparently an upgrade to the Google Chrome api led to the degradation and service.
+Apparently, an upgrade to the Google Chrome API led to a degradation in service.

 I discovered that the plug-in is also available for Microsoft Edge.
-After downloading Microsoft Edge for the Mac, i was able to restore the expected performance by **Voice In Plus**.
+After downloading Microsoft Edge for the Mac, I was able to restore the expected performance by **Voice In Plus**.
-The only safeguard is to use multiple independent language models.

 ### What about Mac's Dicatation and Voice Control software?
 One alternative is to use that built in dictation software for Mac.